-The Low Amp Solenoid Driver has been specifically designed to provide optimal pulse width modulated (PWM) control of fuel injectors, high-speed water/methanol solenoids, and standard flow control solenoids.
-Each driver unit can control a single high-speed solenoid or fuel injector that draws 2 Amps or less.
+The Low Amp Solenoid Driver has been specifically designed to provide optimal pulse width modulated (PWM) control of fuel injectors, high-speed water/methanol valves, and standard flow control solenoids.
+Each solid state relay unit can control a single device or batched group of drawing 4 Amps or less.

 When using PWM to control a solenoid there is a limit to how quickly the solenoid is able to open and close.
 Below a certain duty cycle the solenoid will never open, and above a certain duty cycle the solenoid will never close.
 While the opening time is primarily determined by battery voltage, the closing time can vary greatly depending on the hardware being used to control the solenoid.
 The hardware inside of the Low Amp Solenoid Driver has been designed to minimize the time required for your solenoid to close, allowing you to achieve the maximum possible dynamic flow range from your injection system.

 (1) Low Amp Solenoid Driver

 CONTROL DEVICE COMPATIBILITY: Cortex EBC, Frostbyte, Torqbyte, full standalone ECU, or other control device with outputs that are 12 V tolerant and able to sink at least 15 milliamps.